 - understanding of their baby’s needs and therefore capacity to meet their needs quickly;

-- an increase in positive attachment between baby and child – which actually leads to an increase in brain development (more on that in another article); and also
+- an increase in Secure Attachment between baby and child – which actually leads to an increase in brain development (more on that in another article); and also

 - an increase in a parents’ sense of their ability to positively engage with their baby – which may decrease the risk of post-natal depression.

 The Dunstan Baby Language (DBL) is the language you need to know.
 I am the only DBL Educator in Tasmania – if you’d like to learn DBL, please contact me for individual or group sessions.
 If you aren’t lucky enough to live here in beautiful Tasmania contact me anyway and I may be able to direct you to someone in your area.
 We are global!

 Once baby has arrived and whether you have done DBL or not, there are some specific ways which young babies begin to communicate with you…